ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Lecture_1/Transcripts/Prose/cFPIP-01L_Physics as Information Processing  ~ Chris Fields ~ Lecture 1.m4a.sentences.csv_transcript.md

 24:33 [[start:1473878][end:1483600]] And optimistically, he thought that first order logic would allow us to enumerate all those facts and we'd be done dreams of a final theory again.

-24:45 [[start:1485970][end:1496690]] So Godel's Theorem means that no system with finite capabilities, no system that can just do finite discrete operations, can fully describe its environment.
+24:45 [[start:1485970][end:1496690]] So Gödel's Theorem means that no system with finite capabilities, no system that can just do finite discrete operations, can fully describe its environment.
 [[start:1497110][end:1503810]] It will always be in an environment where there are true things that aren't provable or false things that are provable.
 [[start:1504890][end:1512040]] But I think more relative to a discussion of agents is that it means that no agent can describe itself.
 [[start:1512970][end:1528540]] Any agent's theory of itself will either contain true statements that it can't derive or false statements, or it will either miss true statements that it can't derive or wind up deriving things that are false about itself.
 [[start:1529410][end:1532320]] Of course, we see this in psychology all the time.

-25:33 [[start:1533410][end:1544190]] So an immediate consequence of Godel's Theorem was an intense investigation of what computation actually is, what it meant to talk about finite discrete operations.
+25:33 [[start:1533410][end:1544190]] So an immediate consequence of Gödel's Theorem was an intense investigation of what computation actually is, what it meant to talk about finite discrete operations.

-## Computation
+### Computation
 25:44 [[start:1544850][end:1548782]] And two leaders of this were, of course, Church and Turing.
 [[start:1548846][end:1560440]] And here's a picture of a Turing machine, which is just a little device with a couple of tapes and a tape reader and a simple logic unit that either writes a one or a zero if it sees a one or a zero.
 [[start:1561450][end:1577530]] And they defined a computation as a process that can be implemented in finite time by such a machine or by Church's lambda calculus or by any of the now hundreds of other methods that are provably equivalent to a Turing machine.